movingname/fuzzingModel/README.md

 (2) After launching the VM, install the target application using apt-get.
 We list program version numbers in the paper.

 (3) Install the pincoverage tool we wrote.
 First, copy pincoverage/ to the bff shared folder in the host OS.
-Then in the guest OS, enter pincoverage/ and do make
+Then in the guest OS, enter pincoverage/ and do

+    python make.py

 ### 3.2 Seed Collection